OctoPrint/OctoPrint/docs/events/index.rst

      * ``slicer``: the slicer for which the profile was deleted
      * ``profile``: the profile that was deleted

+.. _sec-events-available_events-settings:

 Settings
 --------

 SettingsUpdated
-   The internal settings were updated.
+   The settings were updated via the REST API.

+   This event may also be triggered if calling code of :py:class:`octoprint.settings.Settings.save` or :py:class:`octoprint.plugin.PluginSettings.save` sets the ``trigger_event`` parameter to ``True``.